 If you think your dog has come into contact with foxtails, or you find any part of a foxtail embedded in your dog, get support from a veterinarian right away.
 If your regular veterinary clinic isn't open, connect with a telehealth veterinarian for a virtual assessment, or call a local emergency clinic.
 They will be able to advise you if your dog needs to be seen immediately or if you can wait for your vet's regular office hours.

 Foxtails might look like any other grass, but they are very dangerous for dogs.
-Foxtails are common during the summer and fall and grow in both urban and rural areas.
-When they become yellow, foxtails dry into sharp barbs that can easily become embedded into your dog's body.
+Foxtails are common during the spring, summer and fall, and grow in both urban and rural areas.
+Foxtails contain sharp barbs that can easily become embedded into your dog's body.
 If left untreated, embedded foxtails can become a serious medical emergency.
-Always inspect your dog after a walk to make sure they don't have any foxtails in their feet, ears, or fur.
+Always inspect your dog after a walk to make sure they don't have any foxtails in their feet, ears, or fur, and keep your veterinarian's information handy at all times.